 New CRPS Book Project

-Dr. Alaa Abd-Elsayed and I had working on our third CRPS Book Project.
+Dr. Alaa Abd-Elsayed and I are working on our forth CRPS Book Project.
 This new book volume will be on CRPS and Amputation.
-We would like to hear from patients who have had and Amputation due to their RSD/CRPS.
+We would like to hear from patients who have had an Amputation due to their RSD/CRPS.
 If you would like to share your story for this new book, we would like to hear from you.
 Please click on this link for more details about the book.
 New RSD Projects

 I would like to share with everyone a wonderful song about CRPS written and performed by a very talented fellow CRPS patient Jenny Casey.
 To hear Jenny’s song and get more information about her CD, please click on the following links:

 I hope you will enjoy listening to Jenny’s song as much as I do.
 Thank you Jenny for writing such a wonderful song!
 Eric

 WHAT IS CRPS?
 A HELPFUL GUIDE TO TEACH CHILDREN ABOUT COMPLEX REGIONAL PAIN SYNDROME (CRPS): VOLUME III